How to Do Technical SEO for Ecommerce Websites: 12 Tips

 With 70% of ecommerce traffic coming from mobile, a mobile-friendly site is critical.

-• Responsive Design: Ensure your site adjusts to different screen sizes without issues.
+• Responsive Design: Ensure your site’s home page and other pages adjust to different screen sizes without issues.
+Ensure image file sizes are optimized for fast loading.

-• Mobile Usability Tests: Use Google’s Mobile-Friendly Test to identify and resolve issues like small fonts or unclickable buttons.
+• Mobile Usability Tests: Use Google’s Mobile-Friendly Test to identify and resolve issues like small fonts or unclickable buttons on multiple pages.

 • Fast Mobile Loading: Optimize page speed for mobile users to reduce bounce rates and increase conversions.